 Another great oil-free marinara is the DeLallo Fat-Free Brand.
 It can be ordered on Amazon and delivered straight to your door.
 I actually love this particular brand.

-If you would rather, you can make your own marinara.
-Check out Will, from Potato Strong’s Marina Sauce.
+If you would rather, you can make your own marinara sauce.

 Now, this vegan meatball sandwich is ready to serve for dinner, a party, or game day food with friends.
 Believe me, everyone is going to love it!